Skip to main content

 Undocumented Student Services (USS) developed the PACE program in response to the need for inclusive fellowships at UC San Diego.
 "Inclusive Fellowships" (a term coined by Immigrants Rising) for undocumented students are experiential learning opportunities hosted by campus units or departments that provide aid (e.g., stipends, grants, or scholarships) for the participating fellow regardless of the student's immigration status.

-Inclusive fellowships do not require recipients to have work authorization or a social security number, but require eligibility for state financial aid.
+Inclusive fellowships do not require recipients to have work authorization or a social security number.
 Inclusive fellowships are flexible mechanisms by which educational institutions support the learning and professional development needs of undocumented students who are unable to secure a campus job or internship.

 PACE Fellowship Program Guidelines and Expectations